Food Program Manual

-- Depending on the circumstances, a Special Diet Form must be completed by the appropriate medical authority or by the parent and then submitted to the Food Program office.
-You must also submit a Special Dietary Needs Tracking Form.
+- Depending on the circumstances, a Special Diet Form completed by the parent OR a Medical Statement completed by the appropriate medical authority must be submitted to the Food Program office.
+You must also submit a Special dietary Needs Tracking Form.

 Important things to know:

 - The Food Program is available to all children in care without regard to race, color, national origin, age, sex, or disability.